alanblythe/azure-iot-resources/faq.md

 ## I'm receiving a 401 when trying use the Azure API Management VS Code extension to do something such as debug policies, what should I do?

-Azure the Azure Account extension to sign in again, you may have to sign out first.
+Use the Azure Account extension to sign in again, you may have to sign out first.
 Do this in the command pallette ctrl+shift+P. See below.

 ![](images/VsCodeAzureAccountExtensionSignInSignOut.png)